elizasj/unicorns/site/content/quicktips/2018-04-01graphql-fragments.md

 export default PageList;
 ```

 Congrats!
 At this point you've not only programatically generated pages, but you've also extracted GraphQL queries out into your wider project components.

-If you're getting hit with any errors, feel free to compare and contrast with the <a href="https://github.com/elizasj/gatsby-story-cockpit-docker">original project</a> files.
+**↳** If you're getting hit with any errors, feel free to compare and contrast with the <a href="https://github.com/elizasj/gatsby-story-cockpit-docker" target="_blank">original project</a> files.

 And ...drumroll... that brings this series to a close**\***!
 I hope this proved helpful for some.
-It certainly taught me a lot.
-Speaking of which, __a small disclaimer to conclude:__ I created this series as I was learning how to use pretty much every technology included in these posts.
+It certainly taught me a lot. _Speaking of which..._

+**a small disclaimer to conclude:** I created this series as I was learning how to use pretty much every technology included in these posts.
 Which implies that my understanding might not be 100% accurate accross the board, I run the risk of having missed some best practices along the way.
 There are most certainly ways to refactor and simplify my code too... which I'm totally open to!
-If you have advice and want give it, <a href="https://twitter.com/iamelizasj">find me on twitter</a>.
+If you have advice and want give it, <a href="https://twitter.com/iamelizasj" target="_blank">find me on twitter</a>.
 In the meantime, you now have a really ugly-but-working skeleton of a site, ripe for the personalizing.
 So go wild and make something great!

+## Next Steps...

-**\*** I may at some point append this series with Docker (pt.3) - going from development to production.
+**\*** I may at some point append this series with **Cockpit Webhooks & Gatsby** - automating sight rebuild for newly created pages & **Docker (pt.3)** - going from development to production.
 Depends how fast I get there myself ✌️